ihelp-dev/ihelp-server/README.md

 # Test

-Create and run the docker test locally: make docker_local
+# Create and run the docker test locally
+You must have ~/.aws/credentials file setup with profile name "covid":
+Copy/Paste below to ~/.aws/credentials

+[covid]
+region=us-west-2
+aws_access_key_id=234343343
+aws_secret_access_key=23434233424

+make docker_local

 //if there is error with downloading node image try to run: make login_ecs